Daleville Elementary to go solar; could save $27K yearly in electricity costs, official says

 During Monday’s meeting, Roach said the solar panels would save the district about $27,234 a year after they’re operating.

-If the project's materials meet certain guidelines, the corporation would receive a 30% federal rebate on those materials within nine to 10 months after project completion.
+If the project’s materials meet certain guidelines, the corporation would get a 30% federal rebate on those materials within nine to 10 months after project completion.

 Panels were to be installed on the east side of the school.
 Roach said to move the field as far from the school as possible, panels would be relocated to the southeast side of the school, near Commerce Road, also known as Indiana 67.